 2.5 Overcoming barriers to more active learning in lectures

 Section 2 has presented a number of alternatives to traditional practice in economics lectures.
-Whilst these approaches are becoming increasingly common in practice, there are a number of barriers which restrict their adoption:
+Whilst these approaches are becoming increasingly common in practice, there are various barriers which restrict their adoption:

 - Preparation time: preparing materials (e.g. PowerPoint slides), rewriting lecture notes, etc.;

-- Other time costs: maintaining a Virtual Learning Environment, answering student questions in an online environment, the time taken to gain and evaluate student feedback;
+- Other time costs: maintaining a virtual learning environment (VLE), answering student questions in an online environment, the time taken to gain and evaluate student feedback;

 - Risks: students may react adversely to being challenged (at least initially); the new methods may not be successful in terms of learning outcomes as hoped; you may feel uncomfortable in a new lecturing environment;

-- Financial considerations: the use of technology (such as a personal response system or aspects of a Virtual Learning Environment) may require hardware, software and technical support, all of which may be blocked for financial reasons.
+- Financial considerations: the use of technology (such as an audience response system or aspects of a VLE) may require hardware, software and technical support, all of which may be blocked for financial reasons.